jostylr/event-when/eventwhen.md

 That and args are mainly for passing in when calling a handler from a handler.
 If a handler already has these bound, it will use the bound ones.

+We pass in data, emitter, args, event string into the handler functions.
+This order was chosen in likelihood of use.
+The event string is needed for the .when handler to do its job.

     function (data, emitter, ev, that, args) {
         var handler = this,